hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-We have a shrinking mothball, a growing triangle, and sand being poured into a conical pile.
+We have a shrinking moth ball, a growing triangle, and sand being poured into a conical pile.
 This is promising subject matter: objects in the real world which change with time.
 But nothing passes the shrub test!
-Why does the mothball decrease at a constant rate?
+Why does the moth ball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
 We're now in a Dalí-esque scrubland of random objects.